 The island's southern side is less tropical in its appearance but still beautiful; most of the coastline is lined with mangroves and jagged outcroppings that extend well-out into the surrounding waters.

-This is not going to be cheap!
-From Bocas del Toro, it takes at least 2 hours by boat, depending on weather and water conditions.
-Most tour operators do not offer tours to Escudo de Veraguas regularly, due to the costs and difficulties associated with organizing such a trip.
-They are most often organized during the dry season months of July–October when the seas are calmer and more predictable.
-With that said, if you have enough people and are will to spend the money, somebody will take you there.
+It is not going to be cheap!
+Boat trips departing from Bocas del Toro take at least 2 hours by boat, depending on weather and water conditions.
+Due to the costs and difficulties associated with organizing such a trip, most tour operators do not offer tours to Escudo de Veraguas regularly.
+Instead, they are scheduled during the dry months of July–October, when the seas are calmer and more predictable.
+With that said, if you have enough people and are willing to spend the money, somebody will take you there.